onlinecity/gatewayapi-docs/docs/rest.rst

    The root element can be either a dict with a single SMS or a list of SMS'es.

-   :<json string class: Default 'bulk'.
+   :<json string class: Default 'standard'.
 The message class to use for this request.
 If specified it must be the same for all messages in the request.
    :<json string message: The content of the SMS, *always* specified in UTF-8 encoding, which we will transcode depending on the "encoding" field.
 The default is the usual :term:`GSM 03.38` encoding.
 Required unless payload is specified.
    :<json string sender: Up to 11 alphanumeric characters, or 15 digits, that will be shown as the sender of the SMS.
    :<json integer sendtime: Unix timestamp to schedule message sending at certain time.